dci-marc/sakila-rest/README.md

 This project is developed exclusively for personal use for possible reference implementations.

-It should reflect the best and most widely used concepts and principles, while also showing several possibilities for how different solutions can look.
+It should reflect the best and most widely used concepts and principles - as far as I can tell as a beginner - while also showing several possibilities for how different solutions can look.